The Top 20 Best Movie Wedding Gowns

 It has big puff sleeves, full princess ballgown with underskirt of ruffles and an over skirt of embroidery.
 It’s a very memorable gown and was used in the film's promotion.

 Sophie from Mamma Mia

-This gown is a perfect example of care-free femininity with it soft ruffles, lace and tulle elements.
-It had an empire waistline, an asymmetrical neckline, blue bead, and an ankle hemline.
+This gown is a perfect example of care-free femininity with its soft ruffles, lace and tulle elements.
+It has an empire waistline, an asymmetrical neckline, blue beading, and an ankle hemline.

 Gown designed by Ann Roth

 Bride Wars is by no means a good movie but the two wedding dresses to appear in it are both lovely.

 Of the two Emma’s is the less cliché princess variety and more elegant and refined.
 The gown is devoid of embellishments with the sole point of interest being the trumpet silhouette and the twisted off-centered neckline.

 Its restrained simplicity makes it elegant and interesting,

 The first half of Melancholia centers around depressed and fragile bride, Justine's, wedding.
 It was inspired by Shakespeare's Ophelia with its delicate and fragile style.
 It’s a strapless gown with gather tier and a lovely flower bolero.
 The bolero makes this gown.